Angad-Bhatia/letterboxd-project/README.md

-# Remotebnb
+# Scene It

-Remotebnb is a soft clone of Airbnb.
-With recent events, many people have found themselves working remotely.
-Remotebnb wants to provide a service where remote workers can find cool new places to work.
+Scene It is a soft clone of Letterboxd.
+Films, and our thoughts on them, were meant to be shared.
+Scene It provides a way for users to discover new films and their friends' opinions on them, while also sharing their own.

-Check out [Remotebnb](https://remotebnb.herokuapp.com/) (Moving from Heroku soon)
+Check out [Scene It](https://scene-it.onrender.com/) (Moving from Render soon)

 ## Index